ContextLeak: Auditing Leakage in Private In-Context Learning Methods: Framework

+Your output must only be either ["canary"] or [] and nothing else.
+Do not output any additional text. \end{graybreakbox}

+The primary LM is the same LLM used for our experiments that do not involve optimization, \textit{i.e.,} \texttt{Llama-3.3-70b}, \texttt{Qwen2.5-72b}, and \texttt{GPT-4.1}.
+We also note that due to DSPy's API conventions, the actual system prompt is mapped to the `user' role of the API, while the user query is passed as the `system' role.
+We observed that this role inversion did not impact auditing performance.

+\paragraph{GEPA Optimizer.} For our reflector LLM, we utilize \texttt{GPT-5}, with \texttt{temperature=1.0}, \texttt{max\_tokens=20000}, and \texttt{num\_retries=5}.
+For classification, we utilize 10 training examples and 5 validation examples, each utilizing 50 queries, and our test set uses 5 examples with 100 queries each.
+Note that we do not explicitly state the canary in the input field description.
+The GEPA metric for reflection utilizes the auditing accuracy obtained from $\varepsilon = 10$, and we optimize on the \textit{light} setting with a reflection minibatch size of 1.
+For open-ended generation, we utilize 20 queries per training example and use the average auditing accuracy across $\varepsilon \in [1,10]$ as the performance evaluation metric.
+We utilize 10 queries to create the reference vectors for each training example.

-We begin the optimization process using our strongest attack user-query and canary, namely the \textit{input-output} user-query strategy and the \textit{hex canary}.
-We modify the instructions that GEPA uses to cater for our specific task as follows:
+We begin the optimization process using the resulting user query and canary pair selected from manual optimization, namely the \textit{input-output} user query strategy and the \textit{hex canary} for both classification and open-ended generation.
+We modify the instructions that GEPA uses to cater to our specific task as follows: